mareerray/christmas-lights/README.md

 - Option 1: Just open `index.html` in your browser.
 - Option 2 (recommended): Use a local server, for example with VS Code Live Server.

-3. Edit `index.html` and `styles.css` if you want to customize the message, colors, or animations.
+3. Edit `index.html`, `styles.css`, and `script.js` if you want to customize the message, colors, animations, or sound behavior.

 ## Project Structure